OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ### Create tenants

 In this example, I am using tenants to demonstrate how you can structure a QA environment.
-A tenant might represent a Tester, or a Customer.
+A tenant might represent a Tester or a Customer.

-Under the **Tenants** menu, add two new Tenants, and connect them to the **Web App Setup** project, and the environment we created earlier.
+Under the **Tenants** menu, add two new Tenants and connect them to the **Web App Setup** project, and the environment we created earlier.

-For each tenant you will need to click **CONNECT PROJECT** and select the setup project we just created.
+For each tenant, you will need to click **CONNECT PROJECT** and select the setup project we just created.
 If you have chosen to create your Azure account variable as a *Project Template* you will need to provide the actual Azure account at this step.
 This allows you to provide different accounts for each tenant if required.

-## Tear down
+## Teardown

 All of those Azure resources are potentially costing you money, even when no one is using them, so we can use a second project to tear down the applications from both Azure and Octopus.

 Create a new project and do some setup configuration in *Settings*:

 - change *Deployment Targets* to *Allow deployments to be created when there are no deployment targets*

-- change *Skip Deployment Targets* to *Skip deployment targets if they are or become unavailble*.
+- change *Skip Deployment Targets* to *Skip deployment targets if they are or become unavailable*.

 Under the *Variables* -> *Library Sets* include the library variable set we created earlier.
 This will be used in our tear-down script